Penicillin-allergic patients: Use of cephalosporins, carbapenems, and monobactams

 Antigenic components of penicillins — In order to understand the possible cross-reactivity among penicillins, cephalosporins, carbapenems, and monobactams, it is helpful to review the potential allergens in penicillins.
 Patients with IgE-mediated allergy to penicillins may be reactive to the beta-lactam ring structure that is common to all penicillins, or to the R group side chains that distinguish different penicillins from one another.
 In the United States, most penicillin-allergic patients are sensitive to the beta-lactam core.
 In contrast, in southern Europe where amoxicillin constitutes 90 percent of antibiotic use in some European countries, up to one-third of patients are said to react to the R group side chain.
-(See "Allergy to penicillins", section on 'Side chain specific reactions'.)
+(See "Penicillin allergy: Immediate reactions", section on 'Allergens arising from side chains'.)

 ●A beta-lactam structure is also found in cephalosporins, carbapenems, and monobactams (figure 1).

 ●The aminopenicillins amoxicillin and ampicillin each have R group side chains that are identical to the side chains of certain cephalosporins (table 1).

 - Asero R. Detection of patients with multiple drug allergy syndrome by elective tolerance tests.
 Ann Allergy Asthma Immunol 1998; 80:185.

 - Apter AJ, Kinman JL, Bilker WB, et al. Is there cross-reactivity between penicillins and cephalosporins?
 Am J Med 2006; 119:354.e11.